metamath/lamp-guide/docs/index.md

 #### Editor command icon bar

+At the top of the editor tab is the
+*editor command icon bar*.
-The Editor tab icon bar is a bar containing icons;
-each icon represents a command that can be performed to modify the proof.
+This is a bar containing icons, where each icon represents a command that can be performed to modify the proof.
 You can hover over an icon to see what the command does.
 Here are their icons and meanings: